Vakeel Saab: Marketing

-The pre-release event of this film was scheduled to take place on 3 April 2021 at Yousufguda Police Grounds in Hyderabad.
+The prerelease event of this film was scheduled to take place on 3 April 2021 at Yousufguda Police Grounds in Hyderabad.
 However, as the authorities denied permission for the promotional activities of the film citing surge in COVID-19 cases, the team decided to shift the venue at Shilpakala Vedika in Hyderabad on 4 April.

-Pre-release revenue
+Prerelease revenue

 Nizam distribution rights of the film were sold to ₹23 crore and Ceded regions were sold for ₹12 crore.
 The rights for the distributors in the Uttarandhra region were sold to ₹10 crore, and at the east and west Godavari regions, the team sold the rights to an amount of ₹7 crore and ₹6 crore respectively.
 The Guntur rights were sold to ₹7 crore, Krishna rights for ₹6 crore and Nellore rights for the ₹3.35 crore.

 The film made a business of ₹74.35 crore in the Andhra Pradesh and Telangana.
 In Karnataka and rest of India, the film made a business of ₹4 crore.
 The overseas rights were sold for ₹5 crore, fetching ₹83.90 crore from theatrical rights alone.